Structural Engineering Students for Humanity (SESH)

 Please email email@example.com if you have any questions!

-Nepal is a unique opportunity for students to incorporate learned engineering and construction practices outside of school in a place recently affected by disaster.
-Our goal is to connect with the Nepali people and communities through the built environment.
+SESH strives to experience first-hand the effects of poorly designed buildings in seismically active areas, to gain knowledge on building methods and building materials in another region of the world, and to use incorporate learned engineering and construction practices outside of the classroom in a place recently affected by disaster.
+Our goal is to connect with the local people and communities through the built environment.

 CHECK US OUT